The Seasons in Italian: How to Chat About Them and What to Expect

 Are you planning a trip to Italy?

-So if you’ve got the trip planned and are wondering what sort of climate you’ll find when you hit the Boot, we can help.
-Let’s look at the four seasons in Italian so you’ll know what to expect—and what vocabulary to learn!
+Let’s look at le quattro stagioni (the four seasons) in Italian so you’ll know what to expect—and what vocabulary to learn!

 What Kind of Weather to Expect During Italy’s 4 Seasons